 Wildflower meadow mix helps you to establish meadows that are attractive to everyone and loved by all kinds of wildlife

-But a flourishing wildflower meadow can be expensive to establish and, if poor mixes are used, they are soon taken over by grasses and weeds.
+A flourishing wildflower meadow can be expensive to establish and, if poor wildflower meadow mixes are used, they are soon taken over by grasses and weeds.
 After one year the ground is almost back to a grassy wilderness.

 Wildflowers grow best on poor dry soil and should not be mixed with grass because the grass in the soil will come itself anyway.
 Do not apply fertiliser to any wildflower meadow.

 The Sunnyside Wildflower Meadow Mix will overcome most of the above problems and is especially attractive to bees.

 A dry fine seedbed is essential to give your your wildflower meadow a good start.
 It is best to sow in May is best when conditions are right.
 After sowing the ground should be carefully very lightly covered or raked in taking care not to bury the seeds too deep.
 In the spring of year two cut down to ground level and give the soil a very light tilling to mix the fallen seeds into the soil for germination.
 (For full guidelines on how to get the best out of our wildflower meadow, do check out our planting guide).

 The seed is ideal for use in private or public areas where there is an opportunity to introduce a little bit of rewilding.
 Wherever you plant your meadow, you will be doing your bit to support biodiversity!

 Wildflower Meadow Mix Coverage